 \section{Settings and the main result}

 In this section, we introduce the main results of this paper, namely, the It{\^o} formula within the framework of the It\^{o}--F\"{o}llmer calculus in Banach spaces.
-The statement will be found in Theorem~\ref{2e} and Corollary~\ref{2fab}.
+The statement is to be found in Theorem~\ref{2e} and Corollary~\ref{2fab}.

 First, we introduce some notations about difference operators.
-Given a function $X \colon \varmathbb{R}_{\geq 0} \to E$ and $t \geq 0$, define functions $\delta X$ and $\delta X_t$ on $\mathcal{I}$ into $E$ by the formulae
+Given a function $X \colon \mathbb{R}_{\geq 0} \to E$ and $t \geq 0$, define functions $\delta X$ and $\delta X_t$ on $\mathcal{I}$ into $E$ by the formulae